Zavierazo/vtesdecks-back/README.md

 Before you begin, ensure you have met the following requirements:

-- Java 8
+- Java 17
 - Maven 3.6.0 or higher
-- MySQL server installed and running
+- MySQL 8.0.21
-- A tool for API testing (e.g., Postman or cURL) Getting Started
+- A tool for API testing (e.g., Postman or cURL)

+## Getting Started

 Follow these steps to set up the project on your local machine.

 ### 1. Clone the Repository